We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 To illustrate, here’s a magnified view of a princess cut diamond with an IF clarity grade.

-Take a few minutes to rotate the image and view it from every angle.
+Take a few minutes to view the diamond in close detail.
 You won’t find any inclusions.

 In fact, most gemologists agree no diamond is truly flawless on the inside.